lukaszlach/magento-docker/README.md

 ## Containers

-Magento is installed using `magento.local` hostname for both Magento versions supported.
-To access this hostname locally you will need to modify your `/etc/hosts` file so that `localhost` like looks like this:
+Magento is installed on `magento.local` hostname for both versions supported.
+To access this hostname locally you will need to modify your `/etc/hosts` file so that `localhost` line looks like this:

 ```
 127.0.0.1 localhost magento.local